Guidance that helps you build a brand that matters.

 - Articulating successful brand strategy platforms for several clients facing well-established, deep-pocketed competitors.

-- Establishing a strategic reason-for-being for each brand in a conglomerate’s portfolio, some of which compete directly with each other.
+- Establishing a strategic reason-for-being for each brand in a conglomerate’s portfolio, some of which competed directly with each other.

 - Uniting a brand’s multiple business units under a single “umbrella” positioning.